dotnet/runtime/src/libraries/System.Threading.Tasks.Dataflow/src/PACKAGE.md

 Provides dataflow components that are collectively referred to as the *TPL Dataflow Library*.
 This dataflow model promotes actor-based programming by providing in-process message passing for coarse-grained dataflow and pipelining tasks.

-Note: This package is part of the larger *Task Parallel library* and is designed to help increase the robustness of concurrency-enabled applications.

 ## Key Features

 <!-- The key features of this package -->

 * Foundation for message passing and parallelizing CPU-intensive and I/O-intensive applications that have high throughput and low latency.
 * Provides multiple block types for various dataflow operations (e.g., `BufferBlock`, `ActionBlock`, `TransformBlock`).
-* Blocks support linking to form *networks*, allowing for the creation of complex processing topologies.
+* Dataflow blocks support linking to form *networks*, allowing you to create complex processing topologies.

 ## How to Use